Kunle123/StoryWall/docs/architecture/TWITTER_OAUTH1_TOKEN_MANAGEMENT.md

 **What happens:**
 1. User requests to post a tweet with an image
-2. API route queries database for user's OAuth 1.0a tokens
+2. API route queries database for user's OAuth 1.0a tokens (reuses stored tokens)
+3. **Same tokens are reused** - we don't request new tokens each time
-3. Tokens are passed to `uploadMediaOAuth1()` function
+4. Tokens are passed to `uploadMediaOAuth1()` function
-4. Tokens are used to sign OAuth 1.0a requests to Twitter
+5. Tokens are used to sign OAuth 1.0a requests to Twitter

+**⚠️ Important: Token Reuse**
+- **OAuth 1.0a tokens don't expire** - they remain valid until revoked
+- **We reuse the same tokens** stored in the database for every post
+- **No new token request** is made each time we post
+- **Tokens are only refreshed when:**
+  - User completes OAuth flow (first time or reconnection)
+  - Token becomes invalid (permissions error, consumer key mismatch)
+  - User manually disconnects and reconnects

 ### 4. **Token Usage (Media Upload)**